mltframework/shotcut/README.md

 ## Install

-Binaries are regularly built and are available at https://www.shotcut.org, on the Download page.
+Binaries are regularly built and are available at https://www.shotcut.org/download/.

 ## Contributors